typhnz/GroupieTracker/README.md

 # GroupieTracker
-Groupie Tracker Project assigned 03/02/2023
+Groupie Tracker Project started on 03/02/2023

-## GroupieTracker API

-So th
+## How to launch the project?

+To start the project, you just have to go to Server by doing "cd Server" in the terminal.
+Once you have this, do go run server.go

+-comment demarrer le projet
+-